 Jupiter's Decametric Radio Emission Modes

 The following chart is adapted from "Physics of the Jovian Magnetosphere" published by Cambridge University Press.
 Other ranges have been published as one would expect with the statistical nature of these parameters.
-As a practical matter, however, there is a general agreement as to within a few degrees.
+The default ranges for Radio-Jupiter Pro software are based on published ranges of the radio observatory at the University of Florida and do not not include the D mode.
+The University of Florida parameters are based on 40 years of ground-based observations and seem to be most applicable to our needs.
+As a practical matter, however, there is a general agreement as to within a few degrees to the parameters shown below which also take into account Voyager space probe data.
 Amateur observations should begin sometime before and end sometime after the predicted occurrences of these positions (See * note below.)

 Table Headings: